 Most people who become infected with HIV don't know this has happened at the time.

 Seroconversion is the period when someone with HIV is at their most infectious, which means there's a greater risk of passing on HIV to another person.

 Once seroconversion is over, most people feel fine and don’t experience any symptoms.
 This is often called the asymptomatic stage and it can last for several years.

 But just because you feel well at this stage doesn't mean HIV isn't doing anything.
 The virus is still active, infecting new cells, making copies of itself and damaging your immune system’s ability to fight illness.

 The longer you live with HIV without treatment, the greater your risk of passing on the virus and developing symptoms.
 These can be caused by opportunistic infections that take advantage of your weakened immune system, certain cancers or the direct effects of HIV on the body.

 When someone gets ill in one of these ways, they are said to have symptomatic HIV.

 If HIV has a chance to cause a lot of damage to your immune system, you may become ill from certain very serious infections and cancers called opportunistic infections.
 At this stage you may be given a diagnosis of AIDS, although healthcare professionals rarely use this term now.

 However, many people have had an illness which has led to them being diagnosed with AIDS, and then completely recovered and lived for many years, even decades, in very good health.

-AIDS is not considered a disease, but a syndrome – a collection of different signs and symptoms, all caused by the same virus, HIV.
+AIDS stands for 'acquired immune deficiency syndrome' and is not considered a disease, but a syndrome – a collection of different signs and symptoms, all caused by the same virus, HIV.
 You cannot 'catch AIDS' and there is no 'AIDS test'.
 An AIDS diagnosis is usually based on the presence of certain illnesses.